ptums/tumulty.me-next/_posts/the-pieces-that-make-up-browser-caching.md

 ---
 title: The pieces that make up browser caching
-date: "2021-02-10"
+date: '2021-02-10'
 description: "To start learning to love and understand caching, let's take a look at it's pieces and what sort of problems caching is trying to solve when it comes to user asking for a web page."
-tagLine: "Stop hating brower cache and learn to love it!"
+tagLine: 'Stop hating brower cache and learn to love it!'
 tags: post
 ---

 # The pieces that make up browser caching

 ## To start learning to love and understand caching, let's take a look at it's pieces.

 ![A light introduction to web components](https://res.cloudinary.com/tumulty-web-services/image/upload/c_scale,w_750/v1630949949/tumulty.me/legos.jpg)

 ### Where to begin?
 Well what problem is caching trying to solve?